Wednesday 28 December 2022

 She is a collaborator of Dimitris Papaioannou and participated as an assistant creative producer at the 2004 Athens Olympics Opening and Closing Ceremonies.

 In 2022, she was awarded by the Greek Section of the International Board on Books for Young People (IBBY) with the “Koula Kouloumbi” Award as an active kindergarten teacher who introduces children of pre-school age into the world of children’s books in the most imaginative ways.
 She has edited the production of educational materials for kindergarten teachers and animators of IDEKE.
 She has written the book Excursion with Federico: A teaching approach to the poems of Federico Garcia Lorca for kindergarten students (self-published, 2021).

-Activities for children before the Book Club meeting
+Activities for children before the Reading Club meeting

 • Write down with which of the heroes/heroines of the story you would like to be friends and why.
 Bring your answer with you to our meeting.

 • In 1865 Netherlands, children are enjoying themselves, loving, having fun, laughing, hurting, trying, facing difficulties, dreaming...
 One hundred and fifty-seven years have gone by since the story was first released by Mary Mapes Dodge.
 Are there elements in the story that remind you of images from your life, or the life of other children, in 2022 Greece?

 • The end of the fairy tale marks the beginning of a journey.
 Let’s take a moment to visit the Netherlands, shall we?
 Read the information about the country at the end of the book, and look online to find photos of the Keukenhof park with its millions of flowers, or of picturesque windmills, the frozen canals, the museums, or anything else that impresses you the most.

 Up to 22 participants | For children aged 7 to 9

 Free admission with online pre-registration